The stuff that makes the upgrade worthwhile

 14. Action Center

 The Action Center is the new Security Center for Windows 7, along with other notifications such as updates and access to the improved troubleshooting and recovery using restore point facilities.
 Basically, it is everything windows usually annoys you with, rolled into one place with one icon in the notification bar.
-If you find the alerts irritating, you can check out this tip to make the Windows 7 Action Center less annoying.
+If you find the alerts irritating, you can check out this tip to make the

 15. Pin just about anything to the new Windows Taskbar